miekg/cf/README.md

 'cf' can handle most CFEngine files, a few files I found that aren't parseable are stored in the 'unparseable' directory.

-'cf' will allign fat-arrows in a constraint.
+'cf' will align fat-arrows in a constraint.
 And long lists are wrapped.
+If there is only 1 constraint it is printede on the same line and the promisers are aligned instead.
+TODO(miek): maybe make an exception for "contain => in_shell" ?

 miekg/cf uses the lexer and parser from CFengine's source and converts it into a (Go) AST that we can walk and print.